nervosnetwork/ckb/rpc/README.md

 The RPC interface shares the version of the node version, which is returned in `local_node_info`.
 The interface is fully compactible between patch versions, for example, a client for 0.25.0 should work with 0.25.x for any x.

+Allowing arbitrary machines to access the JSON-RPC port (using the `rpc.listen_address` configuration option) is **dangerous and strongly discouraged**.
+Please strictly limit the access to only trusted machines.

+CKB JSON-RPC only supports HTTP now.
+If you need SSL, please setup a proxy via Nginx or other HTTP servers.

 *   [`Chain`](#chain)
     *   [`get_tip_block_number`](#get_tip_block_number)